The Big MAT Book: Courseware for Audio & Multimedia Engineering

 Introduction to the Series “Courseware for Audio & Multimedia Engineering”

-TheBigMATBook consists of the presentation slides for eleven ten-week courses, amounting to almost 500 hours of presentation time.
-For each of the eleven courses, the presentation slides are accompanied by the tables of contents of the course readers, and an overview of the example code archives.
-These resources are available for down-load from the MAT or HeavenEverywhere web sites (see http://HeavenEverywhere.com/TheBigMATBook).
+TheBigMATBook consists of the presentation slides for twelve ten-week courses, amounting to over 600 hours of presentation time.
+For each of the twelve courses, the presentation slides are accompanied by the tables of contents of the course readers, and an overview of the example code archives.
+These resources are available for down-load from the HeavenEverywhere web site (see http://HeavenEverywhere.com/TheBigMATBook).

 The multimedia engineering courses included here cover theory and practice, hardware and software, visual and audio media, and arts as well as entertainment applications.
 Some of the courses (the first two chapters) are required of all MAT graduate students, and thus must target less-technical and also non-audio-centric students.
 The bulk of this material, though, consists of elective courses that have somewhat higher-level prerequisites and assume basic knowledge of acoustics and some (minimal) programming experience in mainstream programming languages.